GeorgePaps/NLP/README.md

 # NLP

-A repository where I explore Natural Language Programming
+A repository where I explore Natural Language Programming (NLP).